poseidon-framework/poseidon-framework.github.io/trident.md

                            DefaultLog, ServerLog or VerboseLog.
                            (default: DefaultLog)
   --debug                  Short for --logMode VerboseLog.
-  --errLength INT          After how many characters should a potential error
+  --errLength INT          After how many characters should a potential genotype
-                           message be truncated.
-"Inf" for no truncation.
-                           (default: CharCount 1500)
-  --inPlinkPopName MODE    Where to read the population/group name from the FAM
-                           file in Plink-format.
+                           data parsing error message be truncated.
+"Inf" for no truncation. (default: CharCount 1500) --inPlinkPopName MODE    Where to read the population/group name from the FAM file in Plink-format.
 Three options are possible: asFamily (default) | asPhenotype | asBoth.